farble1670/cursor_flow/README.md

 cursorflow
 ===========
-Wrap a cursor and content changes in a Kotlin flow.
+Wrap a content resolver query, and content updates, in a Kotlin flow.

+This library assumes you are exposing your database from a [content provider](https://developer.android.com/guide/topics/providers/content-providers).
+Content providers add lifecycle, IPC, and well-defined concurrency on top of a regular SQLite database.

+Content providers seem to be infrequently used, in favor of modern database access architectures like [Room](https://developer.android.com/training/data-storage/room), hence, YMMV here.
+The main benefit, sharing data with other apps (processes), is a niche use case.

 # Example usage